leonp/thisdaysportion/_posts/2021-03-31-adding-webmentions-to-jekyll-an-overview.md

 ---
 I have [webmentions working on a Jekyll site](https://www.thisdaysportion.com/notes/netnewswire-6-has-a-twitter-feed-feature#1096440) (they even get their own anchor link).

-Here’s an overview of what I did:
+Here’s an overview of what I did (this explanation assumes knowledge of what an API is and some general programming concepts):

 * I set up [webmentions](https://webmention.io/) and [Bridgy](https://brid.gy/)
 * I installed the `jekyll-get-json` plugin to parse my [webmention endpoint](https://webmention.io/api/mentions?token=l0rDXZZ2YinbbSQ8KQ_HAA)